rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

    - Enhanced response formats to include seat counts and organize by seating type
    - Updated bookings endpoint to filter by booking status and validate branch/seating type existence
    - Added new slots API to support different seating types with date ranges
+   - Added branch stats API to show detailed seat counts and availability by branch and seating type

 3. **Database Migrations**:
    - Added migration scripts for adding all necessary columns